RealityBending/Onboarding/README.md

   1. Create a new issue in [this repo](https://github.com/neuropsychology/Onboarding/issues)
   2. Select the **Introduce myself** template
   3. Answer the questions
-  4. post it (we'll close it afterwards)
+  4. Post it (we'll close it afterwards)
   5. **Follow us** (hit the follow button on the top right corner):
   - [@RealityBending](https://github.com/RealityBending)
   - [@DominiqueMakowski](https://github.com/DominiqueMakowski)